alkalinecoffee/boris/README.md

 # add credentials to try against this target
 target.options.add_credential(:user=>'myusername', :password=>'mypassword', :connection_types=>[:ssh])

+# if this is a host using SSH, we can also pass in Net::SSH options (such as a private key for authentication).
+# SSH options passed to Boris will automatically be pushed to Net:SSH.
+target.options[:ssh_options] = {:keys=>['/path/to/my/private/key']}

 # attempt to connect to this target using the credentials we supplied above
 target.connect